Mindful-AI-Assistants/.github/profile/README.md

  --------

-The company's open-source approach is also beneficial for businesses.
-By providing access to the source code, businesses can customize the tools to meet their specific needs.
-Additionally, the open-source approach allows for collaboration between businesses, which can lead to the development of new and innovative tools.
+the open-source approach allows for collaboration between businesses, which can lead to the development of new and innovative tools.

 <br>